Olenjan/ItemGenerator/Definitions.md

 				Basic Action	- Any 'Action' that is not a 'Skill'

 		#### Properties
-			Environment property - a set of 'Property(ies)' that affects the entire 'Environment' and all 'Enemy(s)' within it.
-			Character property - a set of 'Property(ies)' of a 'Character' Item property - a set of 'Property(ies)' of a specific 'Item type' of 'Item' Equipment property - a set of 'Property(ies)' of a specific 'Item type' of 'Item' Action property - ...

 		#### Metrics
 			Power 			- Overall effectiveness of a 'Character' measured by its 'property(ies)' and 'action(s)'